CommonAccord/Site-Org/Doc/02/Sec/UCRegents_LibraryLicense_OtherObligations.01.md

 2.6.sec={Licensor} will provide regular system and project updates to {Licensee} as they become available.  {Licensor} will provide additional training to {Licensee} staff made necessary by any updates or modifications to the {Licensed_Materials} or any {Licensor} software.

-2.7.Ti=Notice of Terms of “Click-Through&rdquo; License Terms
+2.7.Ti=Notice of Terms of "Click-Through" License Terms

-2.7.sec=In the event that {Licensor} requires {Authorized_Users} to agree to terms relating to the use of the {Licensed_Materials} before permitting {Authorized_Users} to gain access to the {Licensed_Materials} (commonly referred to as “click-through&rdquo; licenses), {Licensor} shall provide {Licensee} with notice of and an opportunity to comment on such terms prior to their implementation.
-In no event shall the terms of such “click-through&rdquo; licenses materially differ from the provisions of {this_Agreement}.
-In the event of any conflict between the terms of such “click-through&rdquo; licenses and {this_Agreement}, the terms of {this_Agreement} shall prevail.
+2.7.sec=In the event that {Licensor} requires {Authorized_Users} to agree to terms relating to the use of the {Licensed_Materials} before permitting {Authorized_Users} to gain access to the {Licensed_Materials} (commonly referred to as "click-through" licenses), {Licensor} shall provide {Licensee} with notice of and an opportunity to comment on such terms prior to their implementation.
+In no event shall the terms of such "click-through" licenses materially differ from the provisions of {this_Agreement}.
+In the event of any conflict between the terms of such "click-through" licenses and {this_Agreement}, the terms of {this_Agreement} shall prevail.

 2.8.Ti=Usage Statistics

 2.8.sec={Licensor} must provide both composite use data for the system-wide CDL and itemized data for individual campuses, on a monthly basis.
 Use data should be at the level of detail required for objective evaluation of both product performance and satisfaction of user needs, including title-by-title use of journals.
-Providers should follow the International Coalition of Library Consortia (ICOLC) “Guidelines for Statistical Measures of Usage of Web-Based Information Resources “ or provide information in compliance with COUNTER or other recognized international standard.
+Providers should follow the International Coalition of Library Consortia (ICOLC) "Guidelines for Statistical Measures of Usage of Web-Based Information Resources " or provide information in compliance with COUNTER or other recognized international standard.

 2.9.Ti=Compliance with Americans with Disabilities Act